robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.5.3 Robot Framework Webpages

 > [!IMPORTANT]
-> LO-XX Recall the official webpages for Robot Framework and its resources (K1)
+> LO-rf-res Recall the official webpages for Robot Framework and its resources (K1)

 The official pages for Robot Framework and its related resources are maintained by the foundation.
 These include: